krishnacpuvvada/NeMo-Skills/docs/evaluation/code.md

 Here's how you can use it to download all images for SWE-bench Verified:

 1. Start by preparing the data with the default command: `ns prepare_data swe-bench`
 2. Determine the folder you want to download the images into.
-Make sure it is accessible from inside the NeMo-Skills container, e.g. mounted in your cluster config.
+Make sure it is accessible from inside the Nemo-Skills container, e.g. mounted in your cluster config.
 3. Run the download script on the cluster:
    ```
    ns run_cmd \